OnlyWorlds/obsidian-plugin/README.md

 - **Italic fields**: Numeric only.
 Hover or click the field to see potential maximum value

-- **Link fields** (underlined): Place cursor behind, then Ctrl + Shift + L to view pickable elements.
+- **Link fields** (underlined): Place cursor behind, then use {your-link-elements-hotkey} to view pickable elements.
 Light blue for single reference, dark multi

 ### Editing Guidelines
 - The **Name** field of an element must match the note name